openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -op "U8"/"FP16"/"FP32"    Optional.
 Specifies precision for all output layers of the network.
     -iop                      Optional.
 Specifies precision for input and output layers by name.
 Example: -iop "input:FP16, output:FP16".
 Notice that quotes are required.
 Overwrites precision from ip and op options for specified layers.

+   VPUX-specific performance options:
+    -use_remote_mem           Optional.
+Prealloc remote memory in device to execute infer request.
+    Useful in VPUX plugin.

   Statistics dumping options:
     -report_type "<type>"     Optional.
 Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency. "average_counters" report extends "no_counters" report and additionally includes average PM counters values for each layer from the network. "detailed_counters" report extends "average_counters" report and additionally includes per-layer PM counters and latency for each executed infer request.